melvins1196/github-tutorial/README.md

 **Go on [Github](github.com) and on the top right there is a plus.
 Click it and press new repository.You MUST name it the same name as cloud 9.
 Than create the repository** (_you might be asked to vertify your email.
 Do it_).
 ###_Final Step_
 To save your readme type git add README.md.
 Than press git commit -m "whatever message you want".
-This makes what you changed permanent.
-Than press git push, which sends the code to the new remote repo you just created.
+Than press git push.
+And just like that your repo is created

 ---
 ## Workflow & Commands
+There are some things you should know to get your code working.
+**Git status**- is used to check up on how your codeis doing.
+**Git add**- adds the contents to your index
+**Git commit**- makes your changes permanent.
+Typed in is git commit -m "message"
+**Git push**- sends code to remote repo in github